-- A. A chiropractor who qualifies for one of the following categories is exempt from the professional liability requirements outlined in section 12-215-114, C.R.S.: - 1.
+- A. A chiropractor who qualifies for one of the following categories is exempt from the professional liability requirements outlined in §12-33-116.5, C.R.S.: - 1.
 A chiropractor who performs chiropractic services exclusively as an employee of the United States government. - 2.
 A chiropractor who holds an inactive license. - 3.
-A chiropractor who provides uncompensated chiropractic care and who does not otherwise engage in any compensated patient care whatsoever, provided patients sign written, informed consent that the chiropractor is not carrying professional liability insurance. - 4.
+A chiropractor who provides uncompensated chiropractic care and who does not otherwise engage in any compensated patient care whatsoever. - 4.
 A chiropractor who holds an active license and does not engage in any patient care whatsoever in the state of Colorado. - 5.
-A chiropractor who provides services for the Olympic Training Center as long as the chiropractor is covered under professional liability required by the Olympic Training Center with the minimal amounts required for a chiropractor licensed in Colorado. - B. The professional liability insurance must cover all acts within the entire legal scope of practice defined in section 12-215-103, C.R.S.
-Coverage for the following is required only if the licensee is authorized to perform such acts: - 1.
-Acupuncture - 2.
-Electrotherapy - 3.
-Animal Chiropractic - C. Professional liability insurance shall remain in effect without a lapse in coverage.
+A chiropractor who provides services for the Olympic Training Center as long as the chiropractor is covered under professional liability required by the Olympic Training Center with the minimal amounts required for a chiropractor licensed in Colorado. - B. The professional liability insurance must cover all acts within the entire legal scope of practice defined in §12-33-102, C.R.S.
+Coverage is required for acupuncture and electrotherapy only if the licensee is authorized to perform such acts. - C. Professional liability insurance shall remain in effect without a lapse in coverage.
 Licensees shall notify the Board when professional liability insurance policy lapses, and immediately cease the practice of chiropractic until such time that professional liability insurance is reinstated or obtained.

-1.4 Reporting Criminal Convictions, Judgments, and Administrative Proceedings
+Rule 4 Reporting Criminal Convictions, Judgments, and Administrative Proceedings